magento/devdocs/guides/v2.1/config-guide/redis/redis-session.md

 *	<a href="#config-redis-config">Configure Magento to use Redis for session storage</a>

 <h2 id="reds-cache-prereq">Prerequisite</h2>
-Before you continue, install Redis as discussed in <a href="{{ site.gdeurl }}config-guide/redis/config-redis.html">Use Redis for page caching or session storage</a>.
+Before you continue, install Redis as discussed in <a href="{{ site.gdeurl21 }}config-guide/redis/config-redis.html">Use Redis for page caching or session storage</a>.

 <div class="bs-callout bs-callout-info" id="info">
 <span class="glyphicon-class">